-Approximately 20% of the Company's year-end dredging backlog of \$352.6 million consists of domestic capital dredging work, which will be substantially performed in 2007.
-Only three federally funded capital projects were awarded in 2006 with a total value of \$137 million.
+Approximately 20% of the Company's year-end dredging backlog of \$352.6 million consists of Deep Port or other domestic capital dredging work, which will be substantially performed in 2007.
+Only three federally funded capital projects, which were also Deep Port projects, were awarded in 2006 with a total value of \$137 million.
 While this is more Deep Port work than came out in 2005, the size of these traditionally large projects has shrunk.
 In 2006, the Corps began bidding projects that include a base amount of work which can be more easily funded, plus options for additional work that can be awarded as more funds are released.
 The problem for Great Lakes and the industry overall is the scheduling of equipment and forecasting utilization because the contractor has to commit and reserve equipment for a scope of work that may never be awarded.
 The 2006 market also included other capital projects not funded by the federal government valued at approximately \$112 million and the Company won 56%, or \$62 million, of this work.